Somersby (cider): Varieties

-Apart from pure apple cider, the Somersby brand is also being used for pear cider, blackberry-flavoured apple cider, rhubarb, elderflower, ginger lemon, blueberry, apple burst, cranberry-flavoured apple cider, citrus-flavoured apple cider, watermelon-flavoured apple cider and a calorie-reduced apple cider.
+Apart from pure apple cider, the Somersby brand is also used for pear cider, various flavoured apple ciders, a calorie-reduced apple cider, and in Poland, various fruit-flavoured beers.

+Apple cider flavours include blackberry, rhubarb, elderflower, ginger and lemon, blueberry, apple burst, cranberry, citrus, watermelon.

-In Poland, the brand Somersby is used by Carlsberg to market fruit-flavoured beer instead of cider.
+In Poland, the brand Somersby is used by Carlsberg for fruit-flavoured beer instead of cider.
 This is due to the relative unpopularity of cider as a type of drink among Polish customers, as well as legal restrictions on the sale and marketing of cider in the country, which include a ban on advertisement.